Skip to content

 She Loved the ” Blessing of the Hounds”

-One of Jackie’s favorite activities while in the area was the annual “blessing of the hounds”, an event held on a private property in the area where members of the Essex Hunt Club joined on Thanksgiving morning, to sip a little champagne, see the preacher bless the hounds, and then go off on horseback for the traditional fox hunt with those blessed hounds.
+One of Jackie’s favorite activities while in the area was the annual “blessing of the hounds”, an event held on a private property in the area where members of the Essex Hunt Club joined on Thanksgiving morning to sip a little champagne, see the preacher bless the hounds, and then go off on horseback for the traditional fox hunt with those blessed hounds.

 Jackie Kennedy at the 1978 Thanksgiving Fox Hunt.

-1997 – House is Sold by Family
+1997 – Family Sells house

 In 1993, Jackie Kennedy transferred ownership of her Bernardsville house to Caroline and John for $100.
 Caroline Kennedy’s auction of family goods, including table linens and pillows from the country house, brought in $5.5 million at auction.